ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
 The value of the identifier MUST be the ASCII representation of the domain name.
-Wildcard domain names (with "*" as the first label) MUST NOT be included in authorization requests.
-See
-{{certificate-issuance}} below for more information about wildcard domains.
+A wildcard domain (a domain starting with one or more `*` labels) MAY be the subject of an authorization request.
+A partial-match wildcard domain (a domain which contains a label which contains `*` but is not `*`, for example `foo*.example.com`) MUST NOT be included in authorization requests.
+See {{certificate-issuance}} below for more information about wildcard domains.

 ~~~~~~~~~~
 {